Shane P. Martin, Ph.D.

 Dr. Shane P. Martin, an educational anthropologist by training and expert in the areas of intercultural education, cultural diversity, and the spectrum of public, charter and Catholic schools, was appointed dean of the LMU School of Education in 2005 and dean of Graduate Studies in 2012.

 Dean Martin serves as a state commissioner to the California Commission on Teacher Credentialing and was selected as a 2015 fellow of the Pahara-Aspen Education Fellowship.
-Dean Martin is visible in the education community as a member of the Green Dot Public Schools National Board of Directors and Teach For America Los Angeles Board, and is a former member of the Loyola High School of Los Angeles Board of Directors.
+Dean Martin is visible in the education community as a member of the Green Dot Public Schools National Board of Directors and chair of the Teach For America Los Angeles Board, and is a former member of the Loyola High School of Los Angeles Board of Directors.
 He is a founding member of Deans for Impact and serves on their Executive Committee, and is also a member of the education advisory board of Edthena.

 Dean Martin's published books are: Justice, Care, and Diversity: Addressing the Needs of All Students in Catholic Secondary Schools (NCEA, 2009), with E.F.
 Litton, Equity, Advocacy and Diversity: New Directions for Catholic Schools (NCEA, 2004), with E.F.
 Litton, and Cultural Diversity in Catholic Schools: Challenges and Opportunities for Catholic Educators (NCEA, 1996).
 He has contributed to many peer-reviewed publications on the topics of cultural diversity in Catholic schools, technology and learning, social justice in education, and multicultural education.